 DuBois, D. (2016).
 Managed Alcohol Programs in the community: What do they enable? rehabINK, 2. https://rehabinkmag.com/2016/10/11/managed-alcohol-programs-in-the-community-what-do-they-enable/

-Jenny Setchell is a Post Doctoral Fellow supervised by Dr. Barbara Gibson at the Critical Disability and Rehabilitation Studies Unit.
-She also holds a concurrent Post Doctoral position at the School of Exercise Science and Rehabilitation of the University of Queensland.
+Jenny Setchell is a Research Fellow in Physiotherapy at the University of Queensland since January 2019.
+Prior to that she was a Post-Doc with Prof. Barbara Gibson at the Critical Disability and Rehabilitation Studies Unit and held a concurrent position at the School of Health and Rehabilitation Sciences of The University of Queensland.
 Her research interests include post-structuralist critical perspectives on healthcare broadly, and physiotherapy, disability and pain specifically.
-Jenny has been published in both national and international physiotherapy and psychology journals and has presented extensively on her work.
-Jenny’s PhD in psychology at the University of Queensland focussed on weight stigma in physiotherapy.
-Jenny also has 20 years of diverse clinical experience as a physiotherapist in Australia and internationally primarily in the musculoskeletal and sports sub-disciplines.
-Jenny is a founding member, and co-chairs the executive committee of the international Critical Physiotherapy Network.
-She is also a member of the International Society for Critical Health Psychology.
-Jenny was the recipient of the Margret Mittelheuser Fellowship for post-graduate study in 2015.
+Her PhD in psychology at the University of Queensland focussed on weight stigma in physiotherapy.
+Dr Setchell has been awarded over 1.1M in funding for her work and has over 30 publications including a co-edited book.
+Dr Setchell also has 20 years of diverse clinical experience as a physiotherapist in Australia and internationally primarily in the musculoskeletal and sports sub-disciplines.
+She is a founding member, and past co-chair of the international Critical Physiotherapy Network and a member of the International Society for Critical Health Psychology.
+Dr Setchell is the recipient of prestigious NHMRC Fellowship (2019-2022) and the Margret Mittelheuser Fellowship for post-graduate study (2015).
 She has also been an acrobat and a human rights worker.
-Jenny can be reached at email@example.com or on twitter at @divo_setchell
+Dr Setchell can be found on twitter at @JenSetchell.
+For more information about her work see: https://researchers.uq.edu.au/researcher/13932

 Setchell J, Nicholls D, Gibson B. Objecting: Multiplicity and the practice of physiotherapy.
 Health.
 In Press.